Hakusan Shirakawa-go White Road 白山白川郷ホワイトロード

-The Hakusan White Road starts on Route 360 and leads to the Chugu Toll Gate.
-There are numerous places along the way to stop and appreciate the beech forests, scenic vistas, gorgeous autumn foliage or perhaps fresh greens, as well as waterfalls, observatories, and natural hot springs.
+The Hakusan Shirakawa-go White Road starts on Route 360 and leads to the Chugu Toll Gate.
+There are numerous places along the way to stop and appreciate the beech forests, scenic vistas, gorgeous foliage, as well as waterfalls, observatories, and natural hot springs.

 Enjoy the drive

 Although it takes about one hour to drive the entire road without stopping, allow yourself some time to appreciate the Hakusan National Park area .
 Keep in mind, drivers are advised only to stop at designated places to ensure safety for all, especially with some tight curves and occasional fog.